-A Montreal DMV surgeon says it's not unusual to treat cats and dogs who have been physically injured in cages; sometimes seriously enough to require amputation (CBC News, 2013).
+A Montreal DMV surgeon states it is not unusual to treat cats and dogs who have been physically injured in cages; sometimes severely enough to require amputation (CBC News, 2013).
 Dogs die in crates, and only a fraction of incidents and deaths are ever reported.
-Animals come into this world every minute, only to leave this world, often with no one caring they ever existed.
+Animals come into this world every minute, only to leave this world, often with no one knowing or caring they ever existed.